 LoopbackCheck caused 401 only happens when you are browsing a local Web site using the fully qualified domain name (FQDN) or a custom host header and the web site is using Integrated Authentication.
-See this KB for reference.

 It is common to use System.Net.HttpWebRequest in a web application to connect to a web service and if the HttpWebRequest is hitting local web service and conditions mentioned above met, LoopbackCheck will also cause 401 for the System.Net.HttpWebRequest too.